 Don’t have any curiosities?
 Sure you do.
 Ask more questions.

 When we make decisions based on expectations of others, the promise of external rewards, fear of failure or scarcity we feel unfulfilled, frustrated and disappointed.
-These are clues to look at how we’ve been making our decisions and start relying more on the tools of our inner gyroscope: our emotions, our intuition and our desires and curiosities.
-From here, we can reflect, recorrect and fine tune our gyroscope.
-This is living a creative life and it will lead you to your purpose.
+These are clues to look at how we’ve been making our decisions and start relying more on the tools of our inner gyroscope: our emotions, intuition, desires and curiosities.
+After that, we can reflect, recorrect and fine tune our gyroscope.
+This is living a creative life, after all, and it will lead you to your purpose.